Hyperthyroidism (Overactive Thyroid)

 Hyperthyroidism, also called overactive thyroid, is when the thyroid gland makes more thyroid hormones than your body needs.
 The thyroid is a small, butterfly-shaped gland in the front of your neck.
 Thyroid hormones control the way the body uses energy, so they affect nearly every organ in your body, even the way your heart beats.
 With too much thyroid hormone, many of your body’s functions speed up.

 About 1 out of 100 Americans ages 12 years and older have hyperthyroidism.1

 Who is more likely to develop hyperthyroidism?

-Women are 2 to 10 times more likely than men to develop hyperthyroidism.2 You are more likely to have hyperthyroidism if you
+Hyperthyroidism is more common in women and people older than 60.2 You are more likely to have hyperthyroidism if you

 - have a family history of thyroid disease